This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Thai is the only style of food that I could eat three meals a day for the rest of my life and be deliriously happy.

-The Thai create dishes, whose ingredients, when separated from the whole, stink and look inedible, but when joined with the others creates an explosion of flavours that leave you desiring only that food for the rest of your life.
-(I even learned how to cook Thai food while there… sort of)
+Thai people create dishes with ingredients, when separated from the whole, stink and look inedible, but when joined together with the others creates an explosion of flavors that leave you desiring only that food for the rest of your life.

-Thailand is an exotic country.
-There is so much to appreciate and savour here that is unique and different.
+There is so much to appreciate and savour about Thailand that is unique and different.

 4. Friendly and fun people

-Thais aren’t so friendly that they will go out of their way to talk to anyone who walks by.
-They do respect your privacy, but if you are interacting with them, then you are welcomed in like part of the family.
+Thai people aren’t so friendly that they will go out of their way to talk to anyone who walks by, they do respect your privacy, but if you are interacting with them, then you are welcomed in like part of the family.

 They want to laugh more than they want to argue, complain or be bitter.